Mouchoir/HDTAnomalyDisplay/README.md

 2. Drag and drop the file onto the HDT plugins settings window, or manually extract the `.dll` file to your HDT plugin folder (typically located at `%AppData%\HearthstoneDeckTracker\Plugins`).

 Once installed, the plugin will automatically display anomaly tooltips within the Hearthstone Deck Tracker overlay during your game sessions.

-## Roadmap

-We're constantly looking to improve the plugin.
-Here's what's on the horizon:

-- [X] **Move Card**: Add the ability to reposition the anomaly tooltip on the overlay to suit your stream's design.
-- [ ] **Resize Card**: Introduce resizable tooltips to accommodate different screen sizes and resolutions.
-- [X] **Localization**: Expand the plugin's language support to include multiple languages, defaulting to the language set in HDT's options.
-- [ ] **Autoupdate**: Implement an auto-update mechanism to ensure the plugin is always up-to-date with the latest features and anomaly information.

 ## Contributions